GrammaticalFramework/gf-wordnet/README.md

 ## Wikipedia Images

-About 1/5 of the lexical entries in the lexicon are linked to the corresponding Wikipedia articles.
-Together with the link to the article we also store the path to the thumbnail image in the page.
+Quite often the glosses are not clear enough to understand the meaning of a synset.
+In the initial project development, about 1/5 of the lexical entries in the lexicon were linked to the corresponding Wikipedia articles.
+This has several benefits: the articles are way more informative than the glosses;
-The links are stored in [images.txt](images.txt).
-The format is as follows:
+they are also translated which helps in the bootstrapping of other languages.
+Finally we can now also show images associated with several of the lexemes which, as we know, is worth more than thousands words.

+Later the links created in this project were merged with the links that Wikidata provides via property [P8814](https://www.wikidata.org/wiki/Property:P8814).
+This resulted in a large set of links which is also of a supperior quality than what GF WordNet and Wikidata had in advance.

+In order to speed up compilation the set on links is cached in the file [images.txt](images.txt) which can be regenerated at any time by running the script [bootstrap/images.hs](bootstrap/images.hs).
+The file looks as follows:
 ```
-gothenburg_1_PN	11861;Gothenburg;commons/0/02/Gothenburg_new_montage_2015-2.png
+gothenburg_1_LN	Q25287;Gothenburg;commons/3/30/Flag_of_Gothenburg.svg	Q25287;Gothenburg;commons/a/a8/Gothenburg_new_montage_2012.png
 ```
 This is a space separated record.
 The value in the first field is the abstract lexical id, which is followed by one field per image.
 The image field consists of three parts separated by semicolumns.
-The first part is the page id in the Wikipedia database, the second is the relative page location, and the last one is the relative path to the thumbnail image.
+The first part is the Wikidata Qid, the second is the relative page location in the English Wikipedia, and the last one is the relative path to the thumbnail image.

 ## Browsing and Editing